arun-kr-reddy/notes/computer_architecture.md

   `(A · B · ~C), (~A · ~B · C)`
   **maxterm:** sum that includes all input's literals
   `(A + B + ~C), (~A + ~B + C)`
-- many alternative Boolean expresssions (logic gate realization) may have the same truth table (function)
+- many alternative Boolean expressions (logic gate realization) may have the same truth table (function)
   **canonical form:** standard form for a Boolean expression, example: sum of products form
   **minimal form:** most simplified representation of a function, example: using Karnaugh maps
   original boolean expression may not be optimal, so reduce it to a equivalent expression with fewer terms to reduce number of gates/inputs and hence the implementation cost
 - **sum of products (SOP) form:** sum of all input variable combinations (minterms) that result in a `1` output, leads to two-level logic (AND of minterm literals ORed)
 - **multiplexer:** route one of `2^n` inputs to a single output using `n` select/control lines
   **demultiplexer:** route single input to one of `2^n` outputs using  `n` select lines
-- **programmable logic array (PLA):** an array of AND gates followed by OR gates, used to implement combinational logic circuits by connecting output of an AND gate to input of an OR gate if the corresponsing minterm is included in SOP, used in FPGAs
+- **programmable logic array (PLA):** an array of AND gates followed by OR gates, used to implement combinational logic circuits by connecting output of an AND gate to input of an OR gate if the corresponding minterm is included in SOP, used in FPGAs
   ![](./media/computer_architecture/programmable_logic_array.png)
 - example: 1-bit addition (full adder):
   ![](./media/computer_architecture/full_adder.png)
 - **Gray code:** only one bit changes
   `00` ⟷ `01` ⟷ `11` ⟷ `10` ⟷ `00`
 - **uniting theorem:** eliminate input in minterm that can change without changing the output
-- **Karnaugh maps:** method of representing the truth table that helps visualize adjacencies to minimise the Boolean expression, numbering scheme along the axis is Gray code, physical adjacency is logical adjacency
+- **Karnaugh maps:** method of representing the truth table that helps visualize adjacencies to minimize the Boolean expression, numbering scheme along the axis is Gray code, physical adjacency is logical adjacency
-find rectangular groups of power-of-2 number of adjacent `1`s and then eliminate varying inputs from the minterm, can also wrap around corners & edges (imagine K-map as a sphere), `X` (dont care) can be used as either `1`/`0` for simpler equation
+find rectangular groups of power-of-2 number of adjacent `1`s and then eliminate varying inputs from the minterm, can also wrap around corners & edges (imagine K-map as a sphere), `X` (don't care) can be used as either `1`/`0` for simpler equation
   ![](./media/computer_architecture/k_map.png)

 ## sequential logic